Surging Tokyo property prices squeeze out young professionals

 For locals, the surge in prices has made Tokyo the second most unaffordable city worldwide, only behind Hong Kong, according to a UBS global real estate report.

-A 60 sq m (646 sq ft) apartment in Tokyo now costs 15 times a skilled worker's salary, up from 10 times a decade ago and well above London, Singapore and New York, the UBS report showed.
+A 60 sq m apartment in Tokyo now costs 15 times a skilled worker's salary, up from 10 times a decade ago and well above London, Singapore and New York, the UBS report showed.

 Foreigners have piled more than 1.8 trillion yen into Japanese real estate since 2019, outstripping flows from institutional investors, property funds, and corporations, according to consultancy Cushman & Wakefield.

-And there's more to come.
+And there is more to come.
 Funds from property speculators have piled up over the pandemic, and Japan looks to be a prime destination in Asia for it to land, said Cushman & Wakefield director Mari Kumagai.

 "If they want to keep the money in Asia Pacific, it tends to be either Australia or Singapore or Japan," Kumagai said, adding that Japan was the most attractive of the three, based on value stability and size of the economy.